Hotlanta has a lot going for it. It’s also home to the largest Korean population in the Southeast.

 Piedmont Park is 1 mile northeast of downtown at the entrance to the road through Koreatown.

 It’s one of Atlanta’s most popular urban parks and covers approximately 189 acres.
-It features a wide variety of recreational activities and attractions including walking and biking trails, sports fields and courts, playgrounds, picnic areas, a dog park, a lake and a variety of beautiful gardens and natural areas.
+It features a wide variety of recreational activities and attractions including walking and biking trails, sports fields and courts, playgrounds, picnic areas, a dog park, a lake and beautiful gardens and natural areas.

 1320 Monroe Dr NE, Atlanta, GA 30306, United States

-If want to get completely out in nature, head up the I-75 N to Tennessee where you can enjoy Abrams Falls Trail, the most underrated trail in the Smoky Mountains!
+If want to get completely out in nature, head up the I-75 N to Tennessee where you can enjoy Abrams Falls Trail, the most underrated path in the Smoky Mountains!

-Red Fox Billiards Club is considered to have the best tables in the area.
+Red Fox Billiards Club is considered to have the best tables in town.

 6035 Peachtree Rd ste a-215, Doraville, GA 30360, United States